Time to Get Energized-10 Tips that will improve your energy

 1. Start your day off with a healthy breakfast-It's true that breakfast is the most important meal of the day.
 Oatmeal, eggs, and Greek yogurt are examples of foods that will give you that all-important energy boost to start your day.

 2. Get up and move-If you are tired and sluggish, get up and take a walk.
-Do something move around.
+Do something, move around.
 Do the dishes, or vacuum the floor.
 Just move.
 I know from experience that you need to get up and move if you're feeling tired and lazy.
-If you keep sitting, you continue to feel tired and sluggish.
+If you continue to sit, you will likely feel tired and sluggish.

-3. Reduce stress-Prolonged stress can lead to chronic fatigue.
-Stress can also disrupt your sleep which, of course, then causes your low energy.
-I don't want to sound like a broken record, but the keys to lowering your stress are many of the same steps to improve your energy levels.
-Exercise and healthy eating seem to answer many of our issues.
+3. Reduce stress.
+Prolonged stress can lead to chronic fatigue.
+Stress can also disrupt your sleep, which, in turn, causes low energy.
+I don't want to sound repetitive, but many of the same steps to lower your stress also improve your energy levels.
+Exercise and healthy eating appear to address many of our concerns.

 4. Supplements-If you are not getting enough of the vitamins and minerals that build energy in your diet.
 You may want to add some B12 and Iron to your diet.